 - Be mindful of livestock and wildlife.
 All animals, whether on a farm or not, can be dangerous.
 Do not feed wildlife and do not approach farm animals unless you have permission to do so from the property owner.

 - Emergency response services are primarily volunteer-based.
 Response times for emergency services cannot be guaranteed in Lethbridge County.
 Under some conditions you may find that emergency service response times are slower due to circumstances beyond the control of the provider.
 Travel distances, road and weather conditions, emergency call volumes and the availability of emergency service personnel can all affect emergency response times.

 - Mother Nature is unpredictable and affects rural landowners much differently than those who live in the city.
 In some situations, you may not be able to leave or enter your property due to snowstorms, fires, or floods.
 It is important to be aware of the potentials risks your property has and to be prepared for these situations.
 It is also advisable that you acquire any supplies or equipment that will assist you in a storm or natural disaster.
 For example: during periods of heavy snowfall you may find that your access road is impassable.
 The County has over 2,000km of roads, and provides snow clearing to priority roads first during a snow event.
 These roads include haul routes and school bus routes.
 Your road may not be cleared for several days so it is advisable that you have a vehicle that has four-wheel drive.

 - Permits are required for development, fireworks, burning, road use agreements, etc. Our website has application forms for residents.
-Find them here: Application Forms
+Click for more information:

 - Be a good neighbour: